... humming machinery is fine, amplifiers not so much ...

 The 2019 system was minimal: CD6006 -> LC1 -> XO1 -> Amp.
 LC1 & XO1 are self-designed passives.
 See Last Hurrah for more details.
 AC power is dedicated circuit w 10ft run to AC panel.
 I have multiple amps and ALL are dead quiet.
 The only Earthed component is/are the power amp[s].

 As a bit of background, my company, Studio City Sound Corp, designed and installed recording studio wiring in Los Angeles.
 With monitor level on S T U N, all one could ever hear is a slight thermal rush.
 Buzz?
 Humm? _ N E V E R !! _ Ditto my HiFi for the past ½ century.
-We designed film scoring panels for studios such as Abbey Road, Hit Factory NY, Sony NYC & LA, Paramount, NHK, Skywalker Ranch, Lucas Film, Disney,...
+We designed film scoring panels for studios such as Abbey Road, Hit Factory NY, Sound One NYC, Sony NYC & LA, Paramount, NHK, Skywalker Ranch, Lucas Film, Disney...
 The Vocal Splicer, distribution amps and other tidbits.
 I was head of Analog Design @ AMS-Neve, perhaps the world's premier recording console manufacturer, from 1996 to 1998.
 HiFi grounding is child's play compared to a 96 input analog console, 2x24 track, multiple 2T recorders, hundreds of microphone inputs, outboard channels, tri-amped main monitors, three sets of small monitors, multiple cue systems interfaced across multiple control rooms and studios.
 I consulted w Monster Cable, Ibanez, Alesis, Yamaha and others wrt the sonic quality of their products.
 I also designed satellite based system monitors for ocean going freighters, ferries, tugs and large yachts.
 Bad grounding at sea can be fatal to both personnel and ship.

 After several fruitless “It's not the amps” emails, I declined Mr. Latino's offer to return the amps.